Knowing "why" is almost as essential as knowing "how."

 Why do we start lateral work with a leg yield?

 I think we could formulate "why" questions for almost everything we learn in riding.
-In fact, there are probably why questions for everything we do with horses, including ground work, feeding, providing shelter, and even deciding on blanketing (the topic of my last Periscope live stream video).
+In fact, there are probably why questions for everything we do with horses, including ground work, feeding, providing shelter, and even deciding on blanketing.

 In my opinion, knowing why we do something is almost as important as knowing how to do it.
 Of course we need skill acquisition to be able to do something in the first place, but without knowing why, we will often be left unable to trouble shoot and resolve problems, or even prevent them in the first place.

-The trouble is, learning why can be tedious and time consuming.
+The problem is that learning why can be tedious and time consuming.
 Most people want the sort of instant gratification that comes with doing.
 It can be confusing and difficult to sit still for a moment to try to understand why the how works.
 But it needs to be done.

 How do you learn the why?